Electrical Installation - Apprenticeship Level 3

 - Apply Fault Diagnosis and Rectification

-You must have a total of 16 points, derived from all GCSE results, inclusive of two GCSE Grade C qualifications in English and Maths or Essential Skills Level 2 in Numeracy/Application of Number and Communication/Literacy.
+You must have a total of 16 points, derived from all GCSE results, inclusive of a minimum of two GCSE Grade C qualifications in English and Maths or Essential Skills Level 2 in Numeracy/Application of Number and Communication/Literacy.

 You must meet all necessary health requirements, have no colour vision defects, be physically fit, and be able to work at heights in confined spaces.
-Verification of health requirements must be obtained from both your GP and optician.
-Your GP and optician will be asked to sign, date and apply the practice/surgery stamp to your verification.
+Verification of health requirements must be obtained from your optician.
+Your optician will be asked to sign, date and apply the practice/surgery stamp to your verification.
 The vision verification form can be downloaded from our Apprenticeship page.

-Following successful completion of the Level 3 ApprenticeshipsNI you may be able to progress to higher education – HNC/HND/Higher Level Apprenticeship – or employment in the field you have studied in.
+Following successful completion of the Level 3 ApprenticeshipsNI you may be able to progress to higher education – Foundation Degree or Higher Level Apprenticeship.